The Adoption of Blockchain-based Decentralized Exchanges: Introduction

-Since the mechanism underlying decentralized exchanges is fundamentally different from that of traditional exchanges, the classical market microstructure literature has little to say about promises and pitfalls of this new form of exchanges.
-As a result, many important questions remain unanswered, such as: Can AMM provides sufficient incentives for provision of liquidity?
-Will there be any transaction breakdown where the liquidity reserve in the AMM is drained?
-What kind of tokens are this new type of exchange suitable for?
-How do investors behave in this market?
-What is the execution cost of orders when there is competition on execution between arbitrageurs and liquidity providers?
+The mechanism underlying decentralized exchanges is fundamentally different from that of traditional exchanges.
+Hence, existing market microstructure literature has little to say about promises and pitfalls of this new form of exchanges.
+Many important questions remain unanswered: Can AMM provide sufficient incentives for provision of liquidity?
+Will there be any transaction breakdown where the liquidity reserve of the AMM is drained?
+What kind of tokens are most suitable for AMMs?
+How does the AMM structure affect trading activities and economic incentives of market participants?

-In this paper, we develop a game theoretical model to answer the above questions.
-To the best of our knowledge, our paper is the first to analyze the economic incentives behind this novel blockchain-based financial service provider.
-We start by analyzing the adverse selection problem faced by the liquidity providers in the AMM.
-We show that even under complete information, liquidity providers can still be adversely selected from arbitrageurs when the prices of tokens in the exchange fluctuate.
-This stands in contrast with the adverse selection problem the market makers face in a centralized limit-order-book exchange, which arises because of asymmetric information (see, for instance, \cite{GLOSTEN198571}).
-Moreover, unlike market makers in a centralized limit-order-book exchange who can optimally charge bid-ask spreads to alleviate adverse selection, the liquidity providers in the AMM can neither have a bid-ask spread not front-run due to the unique order execution structure of blockchain-based exchange.
+In this paper, we develop a game theoretical model to answer the questions above, and provide empirical support to our main model implications.
+We show that, even without any information asymmetry, liquidity providers face arbitrage problems if the token exchange rate fluctuates.
+This stands in contrast with the adverse selection problem that market makers face in a centralized limit-order-book exchange (see, for instance, \cite{GLOSTEN198571}).
+While market makers in a centralized limit-order-book exchange can alleviate adverse selection through bid-ask spreads, liquidity providers in the AMM can neither charge a bid-ask spread nor front-run because of the order execution structure of blockchain.

-We then analyze the investors' decision in the AMM.
-We show that the trading volume increases if there is higher heterogeneity in investors' preferences on tokens, and decreases in the fee charged by liquidity providers.
-This set of results are reminiscent of the centralized limit-order-book exchange where heterogeneous preferences among agents lead to trade, and transaction cost decreases trades (see, for example, \cite{otc} and \cite{GLOSTEN198571})

-We analyze the incentives of liquidity providers as well as the adoption of the decentralized exchange.
-We first illustrate that if prices of tokens are sufficient volatile, liquidity providers are not willing to provide liquidity in equilibrium, leading to a market shutdown.
-Indeed, when price fluctuations are too large, the adverse selection becomes too severe, and liquidity providers may earn a negative payoff for provision of liquidity.
-Moreover, market breakdown is less likely to occur if the token holder can extract large private benefits from using the token on its corresponding platform, or if the heterogeneity of preferences among agents is high.
-This analysis sheds insights on what type of tokens are most suitable to be traded on the AMM: (1) stable coins that do not experience large price fluctuations, (2) tokens for which investors have high personal use.